CRS in India

 Catholic Relief Services began working in India in 1946 to help the local Church in Bombay to provide food to people affected by the war.
-During the next several years, child feeding programs and assistance to families in Calcutta continued, supported by Mother Teresa.
+During the next several years, child feeding programs and assistance to families in Calcutta continued in collaboration with Mother Teresa.
 By 1957, CRS was supporting 72 dioceses and 900 schools and health clinics with feeding programs.

 Throughout the next several decades, CRS continued to provide U.S. government food support to its local partners to implement education, health, agriculture and emergency programs.
-U.S. Government food programming in India ended in 2009, but CRS has been continuing to work with partners in India to address fundamental issues of social justice, inequity in access to resources and empowerment of marginalized groups.
-CRS programming in India focuses on emergency resilience, relief and recovery; strengthening agriculture livelihoods; improving health systems and services; and preventing human trafficking and supporting trafficking survivors.
+U.S. Government food programming in India ended in 2009, but CRS has continued to work with partners in India to address issues of poverty, social justice, resource access, and poor living conditions among marginalized groups.
+CRS programming in India focuses on emergency resilience, relief and recovery, strengthening agricultural livelihoods, improving health systems and services, and preventing human trafficking and sexual and gender based violence.